-Champaign County Court Appointed Special Advocate (CASA) is a not-for-profit organization which recruits, trains, and monitors volunteers who advocate for the best interests of abused and neglected children.
+Champaign County Court Appointed Special Advocate (CASA) is a not-for-profit organization which recruits, trains, and monitors volunteers who advocate for the best interests of children who have experienced abuse and neglect.

 CASA volunteers work through the juvenile court system to facilitate prompt delivery of services and make independent recommendations to the court concerning the child’s well-being.
 CASA volunteers are trained and committed adults who have been appointed by a judge to watch over the children and advocate for their best interests.
 Volunteers make sure children don't get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
 They remain involved until the case is closed.